vict0rsch/tips-research-mila/ABOUT.md

 This guide was put together over the course of several years by (in chronological order):

-* Victor Schmidt,
+* Victor Schmidt
-* Guillaume Alain,
+* Guillaume Alain
-* Tristan Sylvain,
+* Tristan Sylvain
-* Tegan Maharaj,
+* Tegan Maharaj
-* Emmanuel Bengio,
+* Emmanuel Bengio
 * Tristan Deleu
 * Joey Bose